Common name: Northern Snakehead

 Puerto Rico &

 The first report of this species in the United States came from Silverwood Lake, California in 1997 (Courtenay and Williams 2004).
 Two fish were captured from the St. Johns River below Lake Harney in Florida early in 2000.
 There were unconfirmed reports of another 3 fish nearby.
-A specimen was collected in Lake Michigan, Burnham Harbor in downtown Chicago, Illinois in 2004 (D. Chapman, pers. comm.).
+A specimen was dipnetted from Lake Michigan, at Burnham Harbor in downtown Chicago, Illinois in 2004 (FMNH 126134).
 In June 2002, an established population of this species was discovered in a pond in Crofton, Maryland.
 This population was eradicated by state biologists using rotenone.
 Fish have been reported from two locations in Massachusetts; once in 2001 and again in 2004.
 In July 2005, they were reported in Meadow Lake in Queens, New York and persisted in 2006 (J. Pane, pers. comm.).
 In late May and early June 2008, three snakeheads were collected from stream in Wawayanda, New York (M. Flaherty, pers.comm.).
 An attempt was made to eradicate this population in 2008.

 Two fish were reportedly caught by anglers in August 2002 from Lake Wylie, North Carolina.
 Five years later in 2007, a large adult was caught by a fisherman in South Fork Catawba River in North Carolina (J. Rash, pers. comm.).
 In July 2004, several individuals were captured from a pond in FDR Park in Philadelphia, Pennsylvania.
 The following year young snakeheads were captured in the park pond (R. Worthington-Kirsch, pers. comm.).
 In June 2008, a specimen was collected by the city water department from the Schuylkill River in Philadelphia (J. Perillo, pers. comm.).

 Beginning in April 2004, several fish were captured from the Potomac River in Maryland and Virginia.
 Although it was originally thought that these fish may have originated from the Crofton pond population, genetic evidence showed that this was an unrelated introduction (Starnes et al. 2011).
 The Potomac River population now extends throughout the lower Potomac from Great Falls to the mouth, including some tidal portions with moderate salinity (up to 7.6 ppt; Starnes et al. 2011).
 Another specimen was collected in Dogue River in Fairfax County, Virginia.
 A fish was collected from Massey Creek and in 2005 a breeding female was found in Little Hunting Creek, a tributary of the Potomac, Virginia.
 Many others have been collected in 2006 and 2007 in the Potomac basin centering around Dogue and Little Hunting creeks in Virginia and from the Anacostia River in Maryland (J. Odenkirk, pers. comm.).
 In April 2008, the discovery of a single specimen in a ditch near Monroe, Arkansas, led to the determination that a population appears to be established (L. Holt, pers. comm.).
 Their first appearance in New Jersey occurred in Delaware River tributaries as early as 2009; they have been caught by fisherman from nearly a dozen streams (C. Smith, pers. comm.).
 They began to be seen in the state of Delaware in 2010 (C. Martin, pers. comm.) and have been collected from both the lower Delaware and lower Chesapeake drainages.
-In June of 2017, a single specimen was caught while bowfishing in Lake Whittington, an oxbow lake of the Mississippi River in the state of Mississippi (D. Riecke, personal communication).
+In 2017, two specimens have been caught in Lake Whittington, an oxbow lake of the Mississippi River and third specimen in a pool adjacent to the river in the state of Mississippi (D. Riecke, personal communication).

 Ecology: Channa argus is an obligate air-breather, capable of survival in poorly oxygenated waters.
 Although this species prefers to live in stagnant shallow (< 2 m) ponds or swamps with mud substrate or aquatic vegetation and slow muddy streams, it also occurs in canals, reservoirs, lakes, and rivers (Courtenay and Williams 2004).
 This species does show some seasonal changes microhabitat selection and preference, utilizing deeper water in winter months and shallow areas with macrophytes during the spawning season (Lapointe et al. 2010).
 It can adapt to a wide range of aquatic environments, as evidenced by the spread of reproducing, introduced populations throughout Asia and Japan.
 While its optimum maximum air temperature range is 5-16°C (Herborg et al. 2007), the northern snakehead has a wider latitudinal range and temperature tolerance (0 to >30°C, including frost days) than other snakehead species (Dukravets and Machulin 1978, in Courtenay and Williams 2004; Okada 1960).
 Reduced metabolism and oxygen demand at low temperatures allows this species to survive extended periods of ice cover (Frank 1970, in Courtenay and Williams 2004).
 Upper salinity tolerances have been experimentally determined to be between 15 and 18 ppt (at temperatures of 15-24°C; NSWG 2006).